ghoste9624/anonybash/README.md

 Uninstall everything at once

-⚠️ONLY USE THIS COMMAND IF YOU HAVE YOUR ANONYBASH MOTD INSTALLED.
+⚠️ONLY USE THIS COMMAND IF YOU HAVE YOUR anonybash/anon.sh MOTD INSTALLED.

 NOTE: If you use this command without anonybash motd installed you will get an error in usr/etc/profile since you just removed the last line ``fi``
 ```